Baycrest Memory Care in Coos Bay, OR

 Pros

-• pro Visitors report nothing but good experiences when visiting someone there.
+• pro Nothing but a good experience when visitors visit residents there.

-• pro The staff are alert to visitors' needs and assist both residents and their visitors.
+• pro The staff are alert to visitors' needs and provide assistance to both residents and visitors.

 • pro The environment is very clean and quiet, with knowledgeable staff.